sen-gthb/data-sourcing-challenge/README.md

 # data-sourcing-challenge
-In this challenge, data is extracted from two different online databases by using APIs (the New York Times and the Movie Database TMDB), merged, and cleaned/formatted together.
+In this challenge, data is extracted from two different online databases with APIs (the New York Times and the Movie Database / TMDB), merged, and cleaned/formatted together.
 Completed independently and collaboratively in a student study group.